 A mediocre marketing message in the right place can outperform a great message in the wrong place every time.
 Marketers figured out long ago that men who like football usually like pickup trucks and beer too.
 The “Soap Opera” moniker stuck to those daytime TV melodramas because audiences were mostly women who also owned the task of doing the household’s laundry.
 These ideas should make you start thinking about joining the conversation.

 Where do your buyers hang out?
 What engages them when they are on the internet?
-You’ll be glad to know that with a little effort, you can add your marketing message to those “right places” in appropriate and creative ways that sells.
+You’ll be glad to know that with a little effort, you can add your marketing message to those “right places” inappropriate and creative ways that sell.
 Building a fan base on social media isn’t as easy as it once was, but the competition for attention has only made things better for the consumer.

 First ask why

 What do you hope to get out of joining the conversation?
 Is it followers or likes?
 Clicks?
 Phone calls?
 Maybe you simply want greater brand awareness- a noble goal.
 Or maybe you really need more revenue and will use any channel you can think of to get it done.

 Whatever your reason for joining the global conversation on social media, the point is to HAVE ONE.
 Dabbling in it won’t work, but a goal-driven strategy will.
 Go in with a problem that social media will solve.

 - Better targeting of potential audiences for a higher percentage of sales qualified leads